Welcome to Year 3

-Wild Tribe Heroes - Our narrative unit will be inspired by a book by Cornish author, Ellie Jackson.
-Duffy’s Lucky Escape is a story of a sea turtle that ingests plastic and is rescued by fisherman.
-Children will first learn the text, then come up with their own adaption.
+Our narrative unit will be inspired by ‘The Legend of Podkin One-Ear’ Children will first learn the text, then come up with their own adaption, concentrating on setting and character descriptions.

 In year 3, children need to read as much as possible.
 All children are expected to read at home most nights for 10 - 15 minutes either to themselves or with an adult.
 This could be their school reading book, listening to a story read by someone else or sharing a favourite book.
 All are equally valuable.
 All children have a reading record book in which parents, carers or the children themselves can record what they have read or make any comments.

 Spellings will be tested, and new spellings issued, each Friday.
 Please support your child to work on the accompanying sheets, these are designed to make spelling practise more fun and varied!